graphql-java/graphql-java/docs/batching.rst

 If you are serving web requests then the data can be specific to the user requesting it.
 If you have user specific data then you will not want to cache data meant for user A to then later give it to user B in a subsequent request.

 The scope of your DataLoader instances is important.
-You will want to create them per web request to ensure data is only cached within that web request and no more.
-It also ensures that a ``dispatch`` call only affects that graphql execution and no other.
+You might want to create them per web request to ensure data is only cached within that web request and no more.

-DataLoaders by default act as caches.
-If they have seen a value before for a key then they will automatically return it in order to be efficient.

-If your data can be shared across web requests then you might want to change the caching implementation of your data loaders so they share data via a caching layer say like memcached or redis.
+If your data can be shared across web requests then you might want to scope your data loaders so they survive longer than the web request say.

-You still create data loaders per request, however the caching layer will allow data sharing (if that's suitable).
+But if you are doing per request data loaders then creating a new set of ``GraphQL`` and ``DataLoader`` objects per request is super cheap.
+It's the ``GraphQLSchema`` creation that can be expensive, especially if you are using graphql SDL parsing.

+Structure your code so that the schema is statically held, perhaps in a static variable or in a singleton IoC component but build out a new ``GraphQL`` set of objects on each request.

 .. code-block:: java

+        GraphQLSchema staticSchema = staticSchema_Or_MayBeFrom_IoC_Injection();

+        DataLoaderRegistry registry = new DataLoaderRegistry();
+        registry.register("character", getCharacterDataLoader());

+        DataLoaderDispatcherInstrumentation dispatcherInstrumentation
-        CacheMap<String, Object> crossRequestCacheMap = new CacheMap<String, Object>() {
+                = new DataLoaderDispatcherInstrumentation(registry);
-            @Override
-            public boolean containsKey(String key) {
-                return redisIntegration.containsKey(key);
-            }

-            @Override
-            public Object get(String key) {
-                return redisIntegration.getValue(key);
-            }

-            @Override
-            public CacheMap<String, Object> set(String key, Object value) {
-                redisIntegration.setValue(key, value);
-                return this;
-            }

-            @Override
-            public CacheMap<String, Object> delete(String key) {
-                redisIntegration.clearKey(key);
-                return this;
-            }

-            @Override
-            public CacheMap<String, Object> clear() {
-                redisIntegration.clearAll();
-                return this;
-            }
-        };

-        DataLoaderOptions options = DataLoaderOptions.newOptions().setCacheMap(crossRequestCacheMap);

-        DataLoader<String, Object> dataLoader = DataLoader.newDataLoader(batchLoader, options);
+        GraphQL graphQL = GraphQL.newGraphQL(staticSchema)
+                .instrumentation(dispatcherInstrumentation)
+                .build();

+        graphQL.execute("{ helloworld }");

+        // you can now throw away the GraphQL and hence DataLoaderDispatcherInstrumentation
+        // and DataLoaderRegistry objects since they are really cheap to build per request

 Async Calls On Your Batch Loader Function Only